tripod31/foo_lyricsource/README.md

 and the script put lyric string to standard output.If standard output is none,The dll consider it found no matched lyric.
 This script put some debug imformation to "get_lyric.log" at the same directory.
-Newer version of this script is in https://github.com/tripod31/get_lyric

 ##ChangeLog
 ####2015/11/11
 1st release